jatuhurrra/J-ORA/index.md

 Yet most datasets in robot vision-language learning are limited to English and rely on short prompts or synthetic setups.
 **J-ORA** addresses this gap by introducing a comprehensive **multimodal dataset grounded in Japanese**, containing real-world images and human-annotated linguistic references, actions, and object descriptions.
 <div style="background-color:#ffe0f7; border-left: 5px solid #cc00aa; padding: 1em; margin-bottom: 1em;">
-🌟 Highlight: Our framework is effective at improving VLM performance across tasks and non-English languages, e.g., Japanese.
+🌟 Highlight: We aim to train robots to excellently perceive and understand the scene despite the dynamic changes in the scene.
 </div>

 <img src="https://github.com/jatuhurrra/OpenPerception/blob/main/assets/scenes.png?raw=true" style="width: 100%; height: auto;" alt="Scenes Figure">